View Faye Tewell's Obituary on dispatch.com and share memories

 1951 - 2019

 Faye Mystery Tewell, fell asleep in death on December 15, 2019.
 She was born on May 21, 1951 in Columbus, Ohio.
 She is preceded in death by her parents.
-She is survived by her husband, John W. Tewell; children, John V. Tewell, Melany F. (David) Shawver, Jordan M. Tewell, and Cody A. Tewell; grandchildren, Christian D. Tewell and Ryan B. Tewell.
+She is survived by her husband, John W. Tewell; children, John V. Tewell, Melany F. (David) Shawver, Jordan M. Tewell, and Cody A. Tewell; grandchildren, Christian D. Tewell and Ryan B. Tewell; sister in law, Dola "Dittie" Lephart.
 Faye was a wonderful wife and mother, and a dedicated and faithful servant of Jehovah.
 Her family shares her strong faith in the resurrection.
 Memorial service will be at the Circleville Kingdom Hall of Jehovah's Witnesses, 23341 OH-104, Circleville, Ohio 43113 on Friday, December 20, 2019 at 3PM.
 Brother Craig Harmon officiating. www.jw.org

 Published in The Columbus Dispatch from Dec.
 18 to Dec.
 19, 2019